-Note: Foundation cash flow accounts for the requirement that an industrial foundation has to donate the bulk of interest income (80 percent is used in our calculations) to charitable purposes, which parallels the negative cash flow caused by interest taxation.
-DIO refers to direct individual ownership where the owner faces the top marginal tax rates.
+Note: Foundation cash flow accounts for the requirement that a private foundation has to donate the bulk of interest income (80 percent is used in our calculations) to charitable purposes, which parallels the negative cash flow caused by interest taxation.
+HIE refers to a high-impact entrepreneur who owns a listed firm and pays the top marginal tax rates.